Have you ever wanted to paint a night sky, with all its stars and galaxies?

 Starting at the top of the painting gently dab purple around your galaxy to darken the night sky.
 Then do a layer of black, then blue.
 Each step will slowly fill in more of the sky.

-Generally the sky will be darker at the top and lighten as it descends down to the horizon.
-It is really easy to overdo the black, so start off with a small amount.
+Generally, the sky will be darker at the top and lighten as it descends to the horizon.
+It is really easy to overdo the black, so start with a small amount.
 Be sure to have fun with this, as there is no wrong way!

-If you are finding that your paint is getting too muddle up, take a break and let the layer dry.
-Once you are happy allow your painting to dry before continuing on.
+If you are finding that your paint is getting too muddled up, take a break and let the layer dry.
+Once you are happy, allow your painting to dry before continuing.

 Step 5: Continue adding layers